hanabi/hanabi.github.io/docs/level-6.md

 <br />

-### The Cadence Clue (A Valuable Tempo Clue)
+### The Valuable Tempo Clue

 - In some special situations, *Tempo Clues* have enough value to justify giving them:
   1. When it gets two or more clued cards to play
   1. When the clued card is not a 5 and it is "out of order" (meaning that it is impossible for a *Prompt* to get the card played)
   1. When the clued card was *Chop Moved* and it is now playable
   1. When playing the clued card would "unlock" someone's hand (see the section on *Locked Hands* later on)
-- If a *Tempo Clue* is given in any of these situations, it is called a *Cadence Clue*.
+- If a *Tempo Clue* is given in any of these situations, it is considered to be "valuable".
-- *Cadence Clues* can be given at any time.
+- Valuable *Tempo Clues* can be given at any time.
 They don't have any special rules associated with them and they are treated in exactly the same way a "normal" *Play Clue* is.

 <br />

 ### The Tempo Clue Stall (A Non-Valuable Tempo Clue)

-- If a player gives a *Tempo Clue* that does **not** meet any of the criteria for a *Cadence Clue*, it is treated differently and given a different name.
+- If a player gives a *Tempo Clue* that does **not** meet any of the criteria for being "valuable", it is treated differently and given a different name.
 - Sometimes, players are in "stalling situations" where it would be illegal for them to discard (like when they have a hand that is completely clued).
-In some specific stalling situations, it is okay to give a *Tempo Clue* that doesn't meet the criteria for a *Cadence Clue*.
+In some specific stalling situations, it is okay to give a *Tempo Clue* that doesn't meet the criteria for being valuable.
 This is called a *Tempo Clue Stall*.
 Since everyone sees that the player giving the clue was in a stalling situation, they can understand what is going on.
 - For level 8 players, see the *[Allowable Stall Clues](level-8.md#allowable-stall-clues-stall-table)* section for the specific times when *Tempo Clue Stalls* are okay to give.
 If you are lower than level 8, the details are not important right now.
 - Obviously, players are **only** allowed to give a *Tempo Clue Stall* in a valid stalling situation.
-If a player gives a *Tempo Clue* that does not meet the criteria for a *Cadence Clue* in an otherwise ordinary situation, then they must be intending to send a deeper message.
+If a player gives a *Tempo Clue* that does not meet the criteria to be valuable in an otherwise ordinary situation, then they must be intending to send a deeper message.
 See the *Tempo Clue Chop Moves* section below.

 <br />